itspa1/online-compiler/README.md

 * How to run the test suite ~> Run it as you desire...raise an issue if error is found.

-* Services ~> This application for now runs Ruby scripts on the server and gives the result in real time.
+* Services ~> This application for now runs Ruby,JS scripts on the server and gives the result in real time.

-* update ~> This application has now been added the capability to run javascript code also via node
+* update ~> This application has now been added the capability to run python code also via python3
 =======
 # online-compiler
 A rails application which is an Online Compiler